unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

   def logValue(sample: A): Double
 }
 ```
-We see that we only need to define the log probability of a sample:
+We see that the only thing we need to define is the log probability of a sample.

 In our case, we will define separate evaluators for the prior distribution $$p(\theta)$$ and
   the likelihood $$p(y | \theta)$$.
 The evaluator for the likelihood is simple: Assuming a normal model, we define
 the normal distribution with the given parameters $$\theta$$, and use this model
 to evaluate the likelihood of the individual observations.